 And use your summers wisely.
 Be creative.
 Find jobs, internships, and research positions that align with students’ intellectual interests.
 Considering that the most popular supplemental essay question on college applications is ‘Why have you selected your intended major?’, students will have plenty to write about if they have already engaged in their intellectual curiosities.

 Or for that matter, service.
-The importance of service can be quantified here.
 But choose service that stands out – start something on your own, pursue service that relates to your passions or academic interests.
 By engaging in meaningful service, rather than just signing up for random volunteering, students will be happier, better people…and applicants!

 A Note about the SAT and ACT…